Frumph/comic-easel/readme.txt

 == Changelog ==
+= 1.9.7 =
+* Removed all references, css, code and actions to 'motion artist' - no longer supporting
+* location/character page override code or custom landing pages, requires ComicPress 4.3+ or templates added from 4.3 to your current
+* added !important on .comic-table for the display:table to not have zappbar's overwrite it for proper display
+* show entire list on the options page for which chapter to select for home page

 = 1.9.6 =
 * Introducing Landing Pages for chapters that works with the ComicPress theme
 * CSS mods and inclusions for the new ComicPress theme